kkademorais/kkademorais/README.md

 ### Sup!!
 I'm Kaike de Morais (EN-US)👋

 ##
-- 📚 Nowadays I'm an undergraduate student in Computer Science for the Federal University of Catalão in Brazil (UFCAT) - 2º Semester
+- 📚 Nowadays I'm an undergraduate student in Computer Science for the Federal University of Uberlândia in Brazil (UFU)
-- 💻 I am studying Python and C
+- 💻 C, Java, Python
 - 🌎 I am interested in having professional experiences as a Backend Developer and I want to work abroad as an Software Architect
 - 🧑‍💻 I can easily comunnicate with other people and I like taking new risks and objectives
 - 💬 Contact me: [E-mail](mailto:kaike.carvalho@outlook.com) | [Linkedin](https://www.linkedin.com/in/kaikemcarvalho/) | [Instagram](https://www.instagram.com/kaikemcarvalho/)